dotnet/core/release-notes/9.0/supported-os.md

 Notes:

+* iOS: iOS 12.2 is used as the minimum SDK target.
 * macOS: The iOS and tvOS simulators are supported on macOS Arm64 and x64.
 * macOS: The x64 emulator (Rosetta 2) is supported on macOS Arm64.
 * macOS: Mac Catalyst apps are supported on macOS Arm64 and x64.